 SIX WAYS TO HELP YOU GET YOUR PET HOME IN COLORADO!: Whether you have lost a pet or found one, there are high tech & low tech tasks you should do right away

-- HelpingLostPets.com Click this link and fill out the form.
-This puts your pet in a nationwide database and map, provides you with a flyer for printing to post in your neighborhood (old school still works!) and one to share online.
-Colorado Lost & Found pets will be emailed with that information and will post it to the Facebook page, added to the appropriate album.
-It will go out through both HeLP & the CO L&F Twitter feed.
+- PetFBI.org Click this link and fill out the form.
+This puts your pet in a nationwide database and map, and sends out an email blast plus provides you with a flyer for printing to post in your neighborhood (old school still works!), and one to share online.
+Colorado Lost & Found pets will be emailed with that information and will be posted to the Facebook page, and added to the 40K strong animal lovers.
 The posters also have a QR code.

 - File a report with the Humane Society/Local Shelter.
 Some shelters allow this to be done online, but YOU should also go to the shelter.
 The shelters will often keep a list of animals not for public view.
 It also gives you a chance to go through their found/lost reports that are not usually online.
 Contact veterinary clinics in your area.
 Use their “Lost and Found” bulletin boards.

-Check & register with www.fidofinder.com – www.petharbor.com & Helping Lost Pets.
-(If you didn’t do this in step 1)
+Check & register with www.fidofinder.com – www.petharbor.com & PetFBI.org (If you didn’t do this in step 1)

 Fido Finder has a $5 fee to upload a photo of your pet which makes your ad much more effective.